What is it?

 |Prediction over time|

-A questionnaire to assess the relevance and credibility of modelling studies has been developed through a collaboration between the International Society of Pharmacoeconomics and Outcome Research (ISPOR), the Academy of Managed Care (AMCP) and the National Pharmaceutical Council (NPS).
-The National Institute for Health and Care Excellence (NICE) Decision Support Unit provides general guidance on individual patient simulations.
+A questionnaire to assess the relevance and credibility of modelling studies was developed through a collaboration between the International Society of Pharmacoeconomics and Outcome Research (ISPOR), the Academy of Managed Care (AMCP) and the National Pharmaceutical Council (NPS) (Caro et al, 2014).
+The National Institute for Health and Care Excellence (NICE) Decision Support Unit provides general guidance on individual patient simulations (Technical Support Document 15, NICE DSU).

 Why is it useful?